aspose-total/Aspose.Total-Products/total/en/java/conversion/xml-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XML to XLTX via Java" h2="Convert XML file to XLTX by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate XML to XLTX conversion feature in their Java applications.
+It consists of two components, Aspose.PDF for Java and Aspose.Cells for Java, which can be used in a two-step process to achieve the desired result.

+The first step involves using Aspose.PDF for Java to render XML to XLSX.
+This component is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their Java applications.
+It supports a wide range of features, such as document conversion, text extraction, image extraction, document signing, and more.
+It also provides a comprehensive set of APIs to manipulate PDF documents, including the ability to render XML to XLSX.

+The second step involves using Aspose.Cells for Java to convert XLSX to XLTX.
+This component is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets from within their Java applications.
+It supports a wide range of features, such as document conversion, text extraction, image extraction, document signing, and more.
+It also provides a comprehensive set of APIs to manipulate spreadsheets, including the ability to convert XLSX to XLTX.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XML to XLTX conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XML to XLSX.
-In the second step, you can convert XLSX to XLTX by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+In conclusion, Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate XML to XLTX conversion feature in their Java applications.
+It consists of two components, Aspose.PDF for Java and Aspose.Cells for Java, which can be used in a two-step process to achieve the desired result.
+With these components, developers can easily and quickly render XML to XLSX and convert XLSX to XLTX in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}